jkeohan/bonus_lectures/AWS/api-gateway-lambda-full-crud/api-gateway-data-models-post-put-routes.md

-This however since we've already created a Model for this type of incoming data we can just choose that from the drop down.
+Since we've already created a Model for this type of incoming data we can just choose that from the drop down.

 <img src="https://i.imgur.com/lUq4XJX.png">